Must-See Holiday Light Shows in Wisconsin

 The Country Christmas Light Show in Waukesha is Wisconsin’s largest outdoor lights display!
 It features 250 light displays lit with more than 1 million lights in a 1- mile, drive along wooded trail.
 The light show runs Thanksgiving through New Year’s Eve every year.

 Nestled on the shores of Lake Winnebago in beautiful Menominee Park is the Oshkosh Celebration of Lights.
-This mile-long drive fills family and friends with wonder by the million twinkling lights, including a 100-foot-tall tree and sculpted scenes.
-Enjoy story time on Friday nights, or go to the Elves' Hideout to play games and make crafts.
-The Celebration of Lights is open Thanksgiving week through the end of December (closed Mondays).
+This mile-long drive fills family and friends with wonder as they drive by the million twinkling lights, including a 100-foot-tall tree and sculpted scenes.
+Enjoy Santa's workshops, or go to the Elves' Hideout to play games and make crafts.
+The Celebration of Lights is open Thanksgiving week through the end of December.

 The Garden of Lights at the Green Bay Botanical Gardens is a holiday favorite with displays of flowers, butterflies and other botanical themed images.
 Walk the trail, or hop on a carriage ride perfect for younger viewers.
 Seasonal snacks are available in the Education Center.
 Hours vary so be sure to visit their website.
 The Garden of Lights opens the day after Thanksgiving and stays open through December.